 Professor Alan Hedge (email@example.com)

-3. understand the fundamental requirements to conduct an ergonomic analysis of a work environment.
+3. understand how to conduct an ergonomic analysis and frame ergonomic recommendations for a modern work environment problem.